zypA13510/librespeed/doc.md

 To install a backend, simply copy all the files in the `backend` folder to your backend server.

-__Important:__ The speedtest needs write permissions in the installation folder!
+__Important:__ The speed test needs write permissions in the installation folder!

 #### ipinfo.io
-The speedtest uses [ipinfo.io](https://ipinfo.io) to detect ISP and distance from server.
-This is completely optional and can be disabled if you want (see Speedtest settings), but it is enabled by default, and if you expect more than ~500 tests per day, you will need to sign up to [ipinfo.io](https://ipinfo.io) and edit `getIP_ipInfo_apikey.php` to set your access token.
+The speed test uses [ipinfo.io](https://ipinfo.io) to detect ISP and distance from server.
+This is completely optional and can be disabled if you want (see speed test settings), but it is enabled by default, and if you expect more than ~500 tests per day, you will need to sign up to [ipinfo.io](https://ipinfo.io) and edit `getIP_ipInfo_apikey.php` to set your access token.

 IpInfo.io has kindly offered free access to their APIs for users of this project; if you're interested, contact me at [info@fdossena.com](mailto:info@fdossena.com) and provide a description of what you intend to do with the project, and you'll get the API key.